-For calendar year 2024, filers that bill less than \$41,841 of combined end user interstate and international telecommunication revenues will be considered de minimis for 2024.
-USAC will determine the de minimis level for 2025 when the FCC publishes the 2025 FCC Form 499-A.
+For calendar year 2025, filers that bill less than \$39,062 of combined end user interstate and international telecommunication revenues will be considered de minimis for 2025.

 de minimis Notification

 - Notify USAC in November of your de minimis status by clicking the button, you will be sent an email instructing the company that it is not required to file quarterly forms covering the calendar year 2025.
 (February, May, August). - If the company has determined that their de minimis status has changed, you should 'unclick' the de minimis button and file the November FCC Form 499-Q. - Regardless of a company's de minimis status, there will always be an entry in E-File listing the FCC Form 499-Q.